pact-foundation/pact-jvm/provider/pact-jvm-provider-maven/README.md

 </plugin>
 ```

-Here is how you configure the plugin to use basic authentication for verifying pacts
+Here is how you configure the plugin to use bearer token authentication for verifying pacts

 ```xml
 <plugin>